 What are the factors required for Drone to Plant Trees?

-There are multiple things involved for Drone-based tree plantation
+There are multiple things involved in Drone-based tree plantation

 - Ability to map the territory – Drones need to mark the areas suitable for dropping the seeds using machine learning technologies, 3D imaging, etc.

-- Protecting the Seeds – If a human goes and plant trees, he/she will ensure to bury it in the ground, so as to protect it from animals and being flown away.
-In the case of drones, it is highly recommended to use a protected nutrient coating which acts as a safe shell.
+- Protecting the Seeds – If a human goes and plants trees, he/she will ensure to bury them in the ground, so as to protect them from animals and being flown away.
+In the case of drones, it is highly recommended to use a protected nutrient coating that acts as a safe shell.

 Are there any companies using Drones to plant trees?

-- DroneSeed- Seattle-based startup that started in 2016, it provides drones to solve deforestation problems by working with nursery managers, foresters, timber companies, etc..
-Each drone can drop seeds on an approximately three-fourth acre of land in a single flight.
+- DroneSeed- Seattle-based startup that started in 2016, it provides drones to solve deforestation problems by working with nursery managers, foresters, timber companies, etc. Each drone can drop seeds on an approximately three-fourths acre of land in a single flight.

 - Flash Forest – Drones from the Canadian startup first map the area of the planting location, identify the suitable spot based on the soil & existing green cover.
 Next, drones can drop specially designed seeds to the defined areas.
 Currently, the company has the capacity to plant 10K to 20K seed pods a day.
 The company started in 2019 has done plantation drives in Hawaii and has plans to plant 1 billion trees by 2028.

-- Dronecoria – This Spain based start-up not only utilizing drones to plant trees but has created an open-source set of tools for large scale, low-cost reforestation through aerial sowing of seed balls.
+- Dronecoria – This Spain-based start-up not only utilizing drones to plant trees but has created an open-source set of tools for large-scale, low-cost reforestation through aerial sowing of seed balls.
 The platform includes automated seed processing and drone-powered replanting.
-Dronecoria started in 2017 after many initial trails, success & failures, now want to standardize the method of reforestation, develop the machines, and document the methodology to make it globally available.
+Dronecoria started in 2017 after many initial trials, success & failures, now want to standardize the method of reforestation, develop the machines, and document the methodology to make it globally available.

 Is there any action on the ground?